 Cumulative grade-point averages are calculated at the close of every semester in which course work is taken.
 This calculation appears on the permanent record of each student.
-A student may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office.
+Students may review this grade record and grade-point average by requesting an unofficial transcript from the Registrar's Office or by viewing their transcript on the Web at http://hpk460.valdosta.edu:8890/.
+Students should log in and follow prompts to "Student Services & Financial Aid" in order to view transcripts.
 Matters requiring interpretation of a graduate record should normally be referred to the student's advisor or the Graduate School.
 Undergraduate grades will not be calculated as part of the graduate student's semester or cumulative average.

-A grade of \mathbf{I} indicates that a student was doing satisfactory work, but for nonacademic reasons beyond his or her control, was unable to meet requirements of the course.
-If an \mathbf{I} is not changed to a letter grade within one calendar year, it will be changed to the grade \mathbf{F} .
+A grade of "I" indicates that a student was doing satisfactory work, but for non-academic reasons beyond his or her control, was unable to meet requirements of the course.
+If an "I" is not changed to a letter grade within one calendar year, it will be changed to the grade "F."

-A grade of IP indicates that credit has not been given in courses that require a continuation of work beyond the semester for which the students signed up for the course.
+A grade of "IP" indicates that credit has not been given in courses that require a continuation of work beyond the semester for which the students signed up for the course.
 The use of the symbol is approved for dissertation and thesis hours and project courses.
-It cannot be substituted for an I.
+It cannot be substituted for an "I."

-Students dropping a course within the time limit noted in the University Calendar, while performing satisfactorily, will receive a grade of W (withdrawal from a course, having completed work to that point satisfactorily); otherwise they will be given a grade of WF (withdrawal, having not done satisfactory work).
-The computation of the overall grade-point average treats WF and F grades identically; grades of W do not affect the computation.
+Students dropping a course within the time limit noted in the University Calendar, while performing satisfactorily, will receive a grade of "W" (withdrawal from a course, having completed work to that point satisfactorily); otherwise they will be given a grade of "WF" (withdrawal, having not done satisfactory work).
+The computation of the overall grade-point average treats "WF" and "F" grades identically; both are failing grades.
+Grades of "W" do not enter into the computation.